Will Driverless Cars Help us Drive Less?

 Unprecedented is the use of a network for vehicles to communicate with one another.
 A study finds that if vehicles use sensors alone, highway capacity can increase by 43 percent, and if all of the vehicles use both sensors and vehicle-to-vehicle (V2V) communication, the increase swells to 273 percent.
 Additionally, networks can facilitate information exchange between vehicles and road infrastructure (V2I).
 With live data streams, cars will be able to inform one another about oncoming traffic, and perhaps even instinctively reroute the car onto less congested roads.

 The move to driverless cars will make the private vehicle much more attractive compared to other modes of travel.
-This is occurring just as an aging population could lead to reduced driving ; the coming of driverless cars brings them back onto the road.
+This is particularly important for older drivers whose ability to drive has diminished; the coming of driverless cars brings them back onto the road.
 Less reliant on their friends and family as chauffeurs, boomers may happily embrace the ability to travel further and more frequently.

-This appeal will extend of course to all generations.
-The driverless car will offer the current conveniences of the private auto,– such as door-to-door travel, safety, and status – while reducing its level of rick and mental stress.
-Also, the stigmas of driving are eased; self-driving cars will likely be more eco-friendly, time-efficient, and user-friendly.
-Once available on the market, driverless technology will change lives by saving lives.
-Advocates of self-driving cars believe that with less human activity and more automated maneuvering on the road, fewer accidents will occur.
+This appeal will extend to all generations.
+The driverless car offers the current conveniences of the private auto – such as door-to-door travel, safety, and status – while reducing its level of risk and mental stress.
+Also, the stigmas of driving are eased; self-driving cars are expected to be more eco-friendly, time-efficient, and user-friendly.
+Once on the market, driverless technology will change lives by saving lives.
+Advocates of self-driving cars believe that with less human operation and more automated maneuvering on the road, fewer accidents will occur.

 But before autonomous cars can save lives, it must squirm through some political barriers.
 For one, city officials in large metropolitans are glued to the idea that the best communities exemplify mixed used, high-density, transit-oriented development.
 Hoping to reverse the still far from over exodus to the suburbs, cities like Los Angeles are banking on public transit to revitalize its inner-urban areas.
 Though public transit ridership has increased in the last two decades, its market share of ridership has being declining.
 Metropolitan officials hope that millennials, who tend to be more cognizant of mankind’s carbon footprint, will reverse the trend.
 It is, however, difficult to imagine why any future generation would enjoy the conveniences of taking transit if a car ride can be just as untroubled.
 Driverless will make vehicle ownership much more attractive.
 Public transit will lose its status as an amenity.
 One of the chief advantages of public transit is the fact that one can ride it stress free without worrying about maneuvering to the destination.
 With driverless cars, this advantage is superseded.